piersolenski/wtf.nvim/README.md

 ### Running Tests

-This plugin uses [plenary.nvim](https://github.com/nvim-lua/plenary.nvim) for testing.
+This plugin requires Neovim 0.12 or later.
 Tests are located in the `tests/` directory.

 #### Run all provider tests